kuredoro/scold/_examples/03_nl/README.md

 ![scold's output for example 3](output.png)

 Things to note: according to the lexing rules employed by `scold`, a lone newline is a single lexeme.
-But, yet, `scold` correctly recognizes that the first `5` in the expected output exists in the program's output, just *after* these excessive newlines.
-Hence, it is seen that *only* the excessive newlines were highlighted, and the actual meaningful content was matched correctly.
+But yet, `scold` correctly recognizes that the first `5` in the expected output exists in the program's output, just *after* these excessive newlines.
+Hence, it is seen that *only* the excessive newlines are highlighted, and the actual meaningful content is matched correctly.